PeterMcGurk/Personal/AguaClara_Interactive_Tutorial.md

 1. Below, write a sentence describing your major, and insert a link to your major's department website.

 <!--- Fill you answer here. --->
+I'm a chemical engineer which makes me cool.
+The link the the webpage is [here](https://www.cheme.cornell.edu/)

 ## Tables
 Tables in Markdown are slightly harder, but there's an automatic function that allows to you make one easily.
 When working in a `.md` file, all you have to do is type `table` and hit enter.
 It will initialize a 2 by 2 table, but you can easily increase the width by going to the last column and hitting `Tab` or it's height by clicking in any cell and hitting `Enter`.
 Notice in the example how the text below the header is justified left, center, and right.
 This is due to the line below the header.
 A line with a colon on the far left of the dashes only indicates left justified, colons on both sides of the dashes indicates centered, and a colon on the far right of the dashes indicates right justified.